Sending extra money from abroad is easier today than ten years ago especially if you are working on land.

 Different Methods for Sending Extra Money While On Board

-With today’s technology, the possibility for cross border payments and extra remittances are endless.
+With today’s technology, the possibilities for cross-border payments and extra remittances are endless.

 Seafarers can send money the way Thanos did during the Infinity Wars- in just a snap.
 I have used most of these methods and they all worked great.